infinum/rails-handbook/Firebase Push Notifications.md

 Before development, read chapters about [Firebase Cloud Messaging](https://firebase.google.com/docs/cloud-messaging/), and [app server development](https://firebase.google.com/docs/cloud-messaging/server).

 ## Development Approaches
-There are three approaches for using Firebase:
+There are few approaches for using Firebase which we know of:

-  * storing one device id per user
+  1. storing one device id per user
-  * storing multiple device ids per user
+  2. storing multiple device ids per user
-  * topics
+  3. topics
     * With persisted topics
     * With non persisted topics
-  * device group messaging
+  4. device group messaging

-1. Approach based on one device id per user
+### Approach based on one device id per user
  * Using this approach means adding a new column `device_id` directly to a User model.
  * On each login this column will be overwritten.
  * On each logout this column should be deleted.